 Kayaking in Halong Bay is probably the best way to soak in the views.
 Get a few meters away from everyone else and enjoy the silence, and the view of the majestic karst formations all around you.

 It was very interesting to witness the way these people live their everyday life.
-There is no electricity and no running water, and our guide explained us that kids need to live in the mainland in order to get an education.
+There is no electricity and no running water, and our guide explained that kids need to live in the mainland in order to get an education.

 There are no schools or hospitals here, and life is all but easy, but the residents came back to the floating village after the government tried to relocate them.
 This is the life they were born in and that they knew, and life on land didn’t work for them.
 It makes you think with humility how my life would be different if I were born here rather than in my country?

-Every day from 5,30 to 7 pm on the boat is Happy Hour time (buy one drink, get one free).
+Every day from 5.30 PM to 7 PM on the boat is Happy Hour time (buy one drink, get one free).
 It’s the time to mingle with other passengers if you want, and they made this time more entertaining by offering a spring roll cooking contest.

 I decided to be the photographer while Fran had a lot of fun rolling spring rolls, but ehm, let’s just say he might not be a professional spring roll chef anytime soon!

-We then escaped back to our room to enjoy the sunset from our balcony, ’cause there was no way we would miss it!
+We then escaped back to our room to enjoy the sunset from our balcony, cause there was no way we would miss it!

 After being served another incredible meal, guests had a choice to try out squid fishing or watch a movie under the stars on the deck.
 We preferred to get back to our room and sleep early – the days are pretty full and we needed our beauty sleep 😉